-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.
+Successful completion of Foundation Program requirements.

-A minimum of 60% on the University Math Placement Test; $\ensuremath{\mathsf{OR}}$

-A valid SAT Report Form with minimum score of 480; Ω R
+- A minimum of 60% on the University Math Placement Test: OR - A valid SAT Report Form with minimum score of 480; - 3.
 Successful completion of Foundation Program requirements

+..
 Admission is competitive.
 Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent) high school percentage, placement tests rankings, and admission priority category.

-Program educational objectives (PEOs) describe the knowledge, skills, and competencies a graduate can demonstrate within 2-3 years of graduation.
+Program Educational Objectives (PEOs) describe the knowledge, skills, and competencies a graduate can demonstrate within 2-3 years of graduation.